-A1.3.1.9 The SG Chairmen, in consultation with their Vice-Chairmen and with the Director, shall plan the schedule of SG, WP and TG meetings for the forthcoming period, taking account of the budget allocated to SG activities.
+A1.3.1.9 The SG Chairmen, in consultation with their Vice-Chairmen and with the Director, shall plan the schedule of SG, WP, TG, and other group meetings for the forthcoming period, taking account of the budget allocated to SG activities.
 The Chairmen shall consult with the Director to ensure that the provisions of §§ A1.3.1.11 and A1.3.1.12 below are appropriately considered especially as they apply to available resources.

 A1.3.1.10 SGs shall consider at their meetings, the draft Recommendations, Reports, Questions, progress reports and other texts prepared by WPs and TGs, as well as contributions submitted by the membership and Rapporteurs and/or RGs established by the same SG.
 To facilitate participation, a draft agenda shall be published in the Administrative Circular announcing the meeting, at latest, three months in advance of each meeting, indicating, to the extent possible, specific days for consideration of different topics.